Head of Department: Mrs A Gorman

 Subjects that related well to literature include History, English Language, Ethics and Philosophy, Politics, Psychology and Modern Languages.

 Where could this lead?

 English graduates develop a wide range of skills that are valuable to employers including how to argue a point, how to think independently, to summarise, to write and speak well, to present information effectively and to work as part of a team.
-Career opportunities for those studying literature are wide-ranging and include: writing, journalism, broadcasting, personnel management, teaching, social work, copywriting, marketing and advertising.
+Career opportunities for those studying literature are wide-ranging and include: law, writing, journalism, broadcasting, personnel management, teaching, social work, copywriting, marketing and advertising.